Mike-chege/alx-backend-javascript/0x04-TypeScript/README.md

 - How to use namespaces,
 - How to merge declarations,
 - How to use an ambient Namespace to import an external library,
-- Basic nominal typing with Typescript.
+- And basic nominal typing with Typescript.